Buyer24.ai

 Price Premium

 Without competitive quoting, buyers (or end users with P-cards) default to the first supplier they find or the last one they used.
-Studies consistently show that uncompetitive tail spend carries a 15–25% price premium compared to properly sourced purchases.
+Better-managed tail spend is widely estimated to recover 5–15% or more — the Hackett Group puts the average savings at about 7.1% — and the upside is largest on buys that were never competitively quoted at all.

 Maverick Spending